 As you might have observed that the software keyboard on your device does not have a Tab key, making inserting a tab character on the iPhone or iPad a little tricky.
 Though not that tricky as you can use the dictation(mic icon) or use text replacement on your iPhone or Mac.
 Check out this post for the exact procedure.

 #9.
 Access Keyboard Settings In A Jiffy

 Imagine a situation where you are writing a note on your iPhone.
 Midway, you think that the predictive feature is kind of hindering you from typing smoothly.
 What would you generally do?
-Open Settings app and then go to the keyboard preference pane to turn off Predictive.
+Open the Settings app and then go to the Keyboard preference pane to turn off Predictive.
 It wouldn’t be great either for your time or productivity!

-The better way to get it done is touch and hold the globe key and then hit the Keyboard Settings.
+The better way to get it done is to touch and hold the globe key and then hit the Keyboard Settings.
 It will directly take you into the keyboard preference.

 #10. iPadOS 13 Keyboard Shortcuts

 Apple has recently introduced an operating system specifically for iPad’s.
 The iPadOS considerations the screen size and power of the device and serves features and applications accordingly.
 Enhancing its interface further, iPad has incorporated some noteworthy new keyboard shortcuts.
 Check out our dedicated post on the matter for detailed listings of these shortcuts and how to use them.

 #11.
 Use Nifty Key Flick Feature on iPad

 In iOS 11, Apple introduced a super handy feature called “Key Flicks.”
 What makes it such a good tool is the ability to enter numbers or symbols quickly without having to switch back and forth.